Zilliqa/scilla-docs/docs/source/scilla-by-example.rst

 As mentioned in the introduction we have kept the exchange simplistic in order to keep the focus on Scilla features.

-We encourage the reader to add additional features such as unlisting of tokens, cancellation of orders, orders with expiry time, prioritising orders so that the order matcher gets the best deal possible, partial matching of orders,
+To further familiarise themselves with Scilla we encourage the reader to add additional features such as unlisting of tokens, cancellation of orders, orders with expiry time, prioritising orders so that the order matcher gets the best deal possible, partial matching of orders,